Leek, Staffordshire: Buses

 The town of Leek is served by First Potteries.
 There is a generally hourly service on route 18 to Hanley and 16 on an alternative route via Cellarhead.
 There are also bus services to the nearby towns of Buxton and Macclesfield.

 Railway

 Leek no longer has its own national railway station; the nearest is now at Congleton, for local stopping services to Manchester, and Stoke-on-Trent for inter-city services to London and Manchester.

 The former Leek railway station was opened by the North Staffordshire Railway on 13 July 1849, but was finally closed in 1965.
-The Stoke-Leek line lost its passenger service in 1956, whilst the Northern section of the Churnet Valley Line to Macclesfield was closed in 1960; the Southern section to Uttoxeter closed in 1965.
+The Stoke–Leek line lost its passenger service in 1956, whilst the Northern section of the Churnet Valley line to Macclesfield was closed in 1960; the Southern section to Uttoxeter closed in 1965.
 Leek railway station was completely demolished in 1973 and the site is now occupied by a Morrisons supermarket.

 Heritage

-The Churnet Valley line now operates as a heritage railway and is located to the south of the town; services run between Kingsley & Froghall and Ipstones.
+The Churnet Valley line now operates as a heritage railway and is located to the south of the town; services run between Kingsley and Froghall and Ipstones.